ropg/ezTime/README.md

 By default, ezTime is set to poll `pool.ntp.org` every 10 minutes.
 These defaults should work for most people, but you can change them by specifying a new server with `ezTime.setServer` or a new interval (in seconds) with ezTime.setInterval.
 If you call setInterval with an interval of 0 seconds or call it as `ezTime.setInterval()`, no more NTP queries will be made.

-### ezTime.updateNow
+### *ezTime.updateNow*

 `void ezTime.updateNow();`

 Schedules the next update to happen immediately, and then tries to query the NTP server.
-If that fails, it will keep retrying every 3 seconds.
+If that fails, it will keep retrying when you ask for new time information, but not more often than once every 5 seconds.
+(Defined by `NTP_RETRY` in `ezTime.h`.)

-### ezTime.queryNTP
+### *ezTime.queryNTP*

 `bool ezTime.queryNTP(String server, time_t &t, unsigned long &measured_at);`